-Prerequisites: Acceptance into the Teacher Education Program and Student Teaching Program, and district and site letter
+Prerequisites: Acceptance into the Teacher Education Program and Student Teaching Program, and district and site letter; passing score on the CSET exams

 EDCI 560 Comparative Curricula (3): Compares a variety of curriculum designs among the countries of the world, among private and parochial schools, and among state schools.
 Provides educators with ideas for improving the curricula of the school systems in which they work.